KevinW248/ToDoListApplication/README.md

 A user should be able to:
 - Add a task to their to-do list
 - View their current list of tasks on their to-do list
+    - See the number of incomplete and completed tasks as well
-- Mark a task as started, or complete on their to-do list
+- Mark a task as complete on their to-do list
 - Delete a task from their to-do-list
-- See the number of incomplete and completed tasks on their to-do list